weaviate/weaviate-io/developers/weaviate/config-refs/schema.md

 A collection describes a data object.

-Collection names are always written with a **capital letter** first.
+Collection names are always written with an initial **capital letter**.
 This helps to distinguish collections from primitive data types when the name is used as a property value.
 Consider these examples using the `dataType` property:

-- `dataType: ["text"]` is a text
+- `dataType: ["text"]` is `text`
 - `dataType: ["Text"]` is a cross-reference type to a collection named `Text`.

 After the first letter, collection names may use any GraphQL-compatible characters.
 The collection name validation regex is `/^[A-Z][_0-9A-Za-z]*$/`.